BitChat: History

 Dorsey first announced Bitchat on X (formerly Twitter) on 6 July 2025.
-He published a white paper to his GitHub page detailing its decentralised architecture and encryption design.
+He published a white paper to his GitHub page detailing its decentralized architecture and encryption design.
 Furthermore, the app entered beta testing via TestFlight, quickly reaching its 10,000‑user limit.
 Shortly after the app's testing release on TestFlight, a security researcher found it was possible to impersonate another user and communicate with that user's contacts while appearing as them to that user.
-Dorsey later added to the Bitchat project page, saying it was a work-in-progress, hadn't received an external security review, and might not meet its security goals.
+Dorsey later added to the Bitchat project page, saying it was a work-in-progress, had not received an external security review, and might not meet its security goals.